kimamov/vite-islands-presentation/README.md

 - Isomormisches Rendern ist außerhalb von JS möglich aber wahrscheinlich weniger performant

 ### Von der Astro Seite
--The architecture is not suitable for highly interactive pages like social media apps which would probably require thousands of islands.
+- The architecture is not suitable for highly interactive pages like social media apps which would probably require thousands of islands.

--The only options available to developers to implement Islands are to use one of the few frameworks available or develop the architecture yourself.
+- The only options available to developers to implement Islands are to use one of the few frameworks available or develop the architecture yourself.
 Migrating existing sites to Astro or Marko would require additional efforts.
 Besides Jason’s initial post, there is little discussion available on the idea.
 New frameworks claim to support the Islands architecture making it difficult to filter the ones which will work for you.
 The architecture is not suitable for highly interactive pages like social media apps which would probably require thousands of islands.